 Working with customer service outsourcing companies, for example, gives you easy access to CSRs trained for multiple platforms, such as phone or chat support, email support, and support ticketing systems.

-Specialized Customer Support Solutions and Skills
+Specialized Customer Service Solutions and Skills

 Technology for customer support largely focuses on handling and integrating information.
 This includes customer relationship management (CRM) software and help desk software, among others.
 These programs are poised to solve customers’ top frustrations, which include waiting on hold (63%) and having to repeat information (51%).
 Self-service tools are also an opportunity for growth, since most businesses significantly underestimate how important self-service is to people these days.